Cosmo-Tech/Babylon-End-User-Doc/docs/guides/getting_started.md

-# Getting started with Babylon
+# :rocket: Getting started with Babylon

 This is a guide to getting started with Babylon.
 You'll learn how to install, run, and experiment with the Babylon.